What is an Indian e-Visa?

 Yes, you will need one if you plan to have long walk journeys.
 It’s better to be safe and find one of the so-called Anti-Theft Backpacks.

-Most of the well-known brands are good to protect you from mosquitos.
+The well-known brands are good to protect you from mosquitos.
 Some of the wristbands are adjustable and easy to fit.
-Be sure to find bands that are containing DEET or picaridin because they are most commonly recommended by health authorities.
+Be sure to find bands that are containing DEET or picaridin because they are recommended by health authorities.

 Electrolytes and multivitamins